acdlee/acdlee.github.io-YourMorning/index.md

 ## Let's Get Started

 ### Creating the Project Folder<br />
-Create a project folder titled 'MyMorning' either in your Desktop folder (your home screen)<br />
-or another project folder.<br />
+Create a project folder titled 'MyMorning' either in your Desktop folder (your home screen) or another project folder.<br />
 Note: For instruction's sake, I'll assume that the folder is located on the home screen.<br />